Evan Hammond

+Evan Hammond (May 14, 1980 – January 2, 2026) was a Canadian morning radio show host, ice hockey play-by-play broadcaster, and blogger.

+Life and career

-Evan Hammond (born 1980 in Flin Flon, Manitoba) is a Canadian morning radio show host, hockey play-by-play broadcaster, and blogger.
-He is the morning show host at 93.3 The Peak in Port Alberni, British Columbia, and the radio play-by-play voice of the Alberni Valley Bulldogs of the British Columbia Hockey League.
+Hammond was born in Flin Flon, Manitoba.
+He was the morning show host at 93.3 The Peak in Port Alberni, British Columbia, and was the radio play-by-play voice of the Alberni Valley Bulldogs of the British Columbia Hockey League.
+He died from a stroke on January 2, 2026, at the age of 45.